heartsuit/BCI_chips/README.md

      * test_class_ovr (used to compute class labeling on the test set)
      * function_acp (let us see in a better way of understanding the axes and sample influence on the results)

-wavelet packet transform optimization + acp pre "lifting"
+wavelet packet transform optimization + PCA pre "lifting"
 ---------------------------------------------------------
 if optim_basis_acp = 1 in the main file, you will run: